-- MIS-C is a very, very rare complication of COVID-19.
-In general, COVID-19 continues to be a mild disease in children. - The most common symptoms are fever, a red rash, abdominal pain and diarrhea or vomiting.
-Half of the patients develop trouble breathing.
-Some children become confused or overly sleepy. - Onset of symptoms: Usually about 4 weeks after a COVID-19 infection and apparent recovery. - Peak age: 8 years.
+- MIS-C is a very rare complication of COVID-19.
+In general, COVID-19 continues to be a mild disease in children. - The most common symptoms are fever with red eyes, red lips, red palms and soles.
+Abdominal pain, vomiting and diarrhea also occur.
+Half of the patients develop trouble breathing. - Onset of symptoms: Usually about 4 weeks after a COVID-19 infection and apparent recovery. - Peak age: 8 years.
 Age range: 6 months to 21 years. - Treatment: MIS-C is treatable with medications, including IV immune serum globulin. - If a child gets this rare complication, a parent will know that their child needs to see a doctor.
 Patients with MIS-C need to be admitted to the hospital. - At this time, it cannot be prevented nor predicted.